 You’ve come a long way, and you’re still learning and growing.
 Be thankful for the lessons.
 Take them and make the best of things right now.

-This was a huge wake-up call for me—one that has served me well for over two decades now.
+That was one huge wake-up call for me—one that has served me well for over two decades now.

-And here are eight wake-up calls for you—some important lessons worth learning before it’s too late:
+And here are eight more wake-up calls that have also served me—some important reminders worth remembering before it’s too late:

 1. You might not have tomorrow to say, “I love you.”